Blog

 Choose Snowflake if:

-• You prioritize ease of use, quick deployment, and minimal maintenance overhead
+• You prioritise ease of use, quick deployment, and minimal maintenance overhead.

-• Data governance, compliance, and security are top priorities with limited dedicated resources
+• Data governance, compliance, and security are top priorities with limited dedicated resources, making AI & data governance a core requirement.

 Consider a hybrid approach if: